| Despite your best efforts to bring

 borrower voluntarily deeds the property to the lender to avoid

+foreclosure.
 Special Circumstances These

 are special situations involving natural disasters and bankruptcy.

-Fannie Mae Contact Directory
+Fannie Mae Contact Directory Up

 Forbearance

-The formal Repayment Plan is the preferred workout option because it
+(repayment plan) The formal Repayment Plan is the preferred workout option because it

 is the least costly workout alternative.
 It is usually considered when